 Gear: A regular 32 oz.
 Nalgene water bottle should suffice.
-High-top hiking boots are recommended due to rocky terrain and steep inclines.
+High-top hiking boots that are on the top list of outdoors trends are recommended due to rocky terrain and steep inclines.
 I advise taking a day pack with some snacks, such as trail mix, a candy bar and a few survival items such as a lighter, a head-lamp and a jacket depending on the weather forecast.

 Location: A short drive East, past a few farms and down an unlined road puts you at a small parking lot on Hodgkins Road at the House Mountain trail.

 House Mountain isn’t associated with the Great Smoky Mountains but offers great learning opportunities and is easily hiked in a couple hours.

 Relatively soon on the trail, you’ll be presented with a choice.
 And although it’s a little longer, the mountain trail offers more overall.
 This doesn’t mean you shouldn’t choose the other, heck, you could do both in the same day if you’re in good shape and wanting to experience all of House Mountain.
 I just prefer the mountain trail.

 You’ll see a few man-made bridges built to deter erosion brought on by the large influx of hikers in the spring and summer months.
 And although this can take away from the scenery, anyone who knows how annoying erosion is, welcomes the addition.

 The trail wraps around a few ravines, large boulders that can be climbed and over a spring.
 It then begins to climb.
 You’ll see a few areas where people who dislike switchbacks decided to run up the mountain side.
 This causes erosion, future confusion for other hikers and is dangerous.
 Be cool, don’t do that.